neurolaboratories/perf/README.md

 # Performance benchmarks for Neurolabs platform

 In order to ensure business as usual, we have optimized for a low error rate at peaks of 100 images per second.
 We successfully tested our system to respond with processed images within a couple of seconds in non-peak scenarios.
 Our performance during peaks results in a higher processing time for images while responding in a timely manner.
-The highest processing time we encountered was around 5 minutes when processing 100 images per second after a continuous stream of images at 8 images per second.
+The highest processing time we encountered was 4.5 minutes (in the 95 Percentile) when processing 100 images per second after a continuous stream of images at 8 images per second.

 ## Metrics